December 20, 3P

 In addition to the competitive tract, a limited number of “open mic,” non-competing slots are available at each of the preliminary events.
 These are an opportunity for newcomers to try their hand at storytelling in front of a friendly, supportive audience.

-Contestants are judged on sticking to the four-minute time frame, sticking to the theme and having a story that has a conflict and a resolution.
+Contestants are judged on sticking to the five-minute time frame, sticking to the theme and having a story that has a conflict and a resolution.

 *shamelessly borrowed/adapted from the Moth